conkats/OpenFoam-Generalised-Wall-Function/README.md

 Implementation of the Generalised Wall Function by Popovac

 -Usage:
+-Compile the GAWF using ./Allwmake to add the library in the path -Include the following:
+    In Controldict: libs ("libmynutkGWF.so");
-Include the following in the controldict
+    For the wall patches definition in the dictionaries of 0/nut: type nutkGWF;
+    0/epsilon: type            epsilonGWF;

 References
 --------------------------------------------